Automation Hero picks up $14.5 million led by Atomico

 Automation Hero, formerly SalesHero, has secured $14.5 million in new funding led by Atomico, with participation by Baidu Ventures and Cherry Ventures.
-As part of the deal, Atomico principle Ben Blume will join the company’s board of directors.
+As part of the deal, Atomico principal Ben Blume will join the company’s board of directors.

-The automation startup launched in 2017 as SalesHero, giving sales orgs a simple way to automate back office processes like filing an expense report or updating the CRM.
-It does this through an AI assistant called Robin — “Batman and Robin, it worked with the superhero theme, and it’s gender neutral,” cofounder and CEO Stefan Groschupf explained — that can be configured to go through the regular workflow and take care of repetitive tasks.
+The automation startup launched in 2017 as SalesHero, giving sales orgs a simple way to automate back-office processes like filing an expense report or updating the CRM.
+It does this through an AI assistant called Robin — “Batman and Robin, it worked with the superhero theme, and it’s gender neutral,” co-founder and CEO Stefan Groschupf explained — that can be configured to go through the regular workflow and take care of repetitive tasks.

 “We brought computers into the workplace because we believed they could make us more productive,” said Groschupf.
 “But in many companies, people spend a lot of time entering data and doing painful manual processes to make these machines happy.”

 The idea was to give salespeople more time to actually do their job, which is selling to clients.
-If all the administrative and repetitive ‘paperwork’ is done by a computer, human employees can become more productive and efficient at skilled tasks.
+If all the administrative and repetitive “paperwork” is done by a computer, human employees can become more productive and efficient at skilled tasks.

 By weaving together click robots, Automation Hero users can build out their own workflows through a no-code interface, tying together a wide variety of both structured and unstructured data sources.
-Those workflows are then presented in the inbox each morning by Robin, the AI assistant, and are executed as soon as the user gives the go ahead.
+Those workflows are then presented in the inbox each morning by Robin, the AI assistant, and are executed as soon as the user gives the go-ahead.

 After launch, the team realized that other types of organizations, beyond sales departments, were building out automations.
 Insurance firms, in particular, were using the software to automate some of the repetitive tasks involved with filing and assessing claims.